Passport to Careers Guide: About Passport to Careers

 Click on the tabs below for more information about the Passport pathways.

 The Passport to College Promise Scholarship pathway will give you a scholarship that helps with the cost of earning a college certificate or degree (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the Washington College Grant and Washington State Work Study programs.

 In the 2020-21 academic year, the maximum Passport to College award was $2,000.
 With additional money awarded from other financial aid programs, your costs will likely be paid for at most Washington State colleges.
-Visit the Foster Care to College information page to better understand how financial aid is calculated.
 The college’s financial aid office will administer your funding.